 If you do not request an ALR hearing within those 15 days, your license will be suspended automatically on the 41st day after you receive the notice.

 This is just one of many deadlines you face when accused of a DWI.
 That’s why it’s critically important for you to have an experienced, professional attorney on your side.
-The Law Office of Daniel Lazarine has made it our mission to protect the rights of Fort Bend County residents who have been accused of DWI.
+Our office has made it our mission to protect the rights of Fort Bend County residents who have been accused of DWI.